D-Sasha/Joke-Bot/README.md

 ## Issues
  Feel free to raise any issues you might encounter on the repository, and we'll be happy to help! :)

-## New Features for Individual Project
+## New Feature for Individual Project
   - ### Google Translate API
     I've implemented a Google Translate API.
 The bot will take an input from the user and translate it into spanish.
     Added: translate.py